SiddharthSingi/Reinforcement-Learning-Breakout/README.md

 | 0      | position | -1.2 | 0.6 |
 | 1     | velocity      |   -0.07 |0.07 |

-The actions that can be taken by the agent are:
+The actions that can be taken by the agent are

 | Num  | Action |
 | ---- | ----- |
 | 0 | Push Left |